Log in

 • Culturally and historically significant food sources for Native Americans for thousands of years

-• Attract birds, insects, butterflies, bats, and other wildlife that increase diversity and may eat tree pests
+• Attract birds, insects, butterflies, bats and other wildlife that increase diversity and may eat tree pests

 Benefits of Nonnative Trees